May the Force Be With the Star Wars Style Guide

 If you’re just starting to put together an online style guide, or updating an old one, you may find it difficult to find an option that will satisfy all of your needs.
 You need a quality solution that’s simple and affordable.
 Frontify successfully combines your brand’s guidelines with the digital age using their easy and fun online style guide creation platform.

-With Frontify you can easily create a style guide from scratch or using templates in only minutes, even if you have no experience, using their easy to use style guide editor!
+With Frontify you can easily create Brand Guidelines from scratch (including style guides, but a lot more, too) or – by using templates – in only minutes, even if you have no experience, using their easy to use style guide editor.

 Click the following link to get started for free.